ietf-wg-alto/draft-alto-oam-yang/design.md

 TBD.

-# Design of ALTO O&M Statistics Data Model
+# Design of ALTO O&M Statistics Data Model {#alto-stats-model}

+## Model for ALTO Logging and Fault Management

+As section 16.2.1 and section 16.2.3 of {{RFC7285}} suggest, the YANG data module defined in this document contains statistics for logging and failure detection.

+NOTE: The detailed YANG module will appear in the future version.

+## Model for ALTO-specific Performance Monitoring

 As section 16.2.5 of {{RFC7285}} suggests, the YANG data module defined in this document also contains statistics for ALTO-specific performance metrics.